johnnywjy/JYRadarChart/README.md

 ##Customization

-here are all the properties you can change, you can find theme in `JYRadarChart.h`
+here are all the properties you can change, you can find them in `JYRadarChart.h`

 ```
 @property (nonatomic, assign) CGFloat r;